MalTool: Malicious Tool Attacks on LLM Agents: Introduction

 \section{Introduction}

 Tool use is a core enabling component of LLM agents.
 The \emph{tool ecosystem} involves multiple participants, including \emph{tool developers}, \emph{tool platforms}, and \emph{users}.
 Tool developers design and implement tools and make them interoperable with LLM agents by adhering to standardized communication protocols (e.g., MCP or Skills).
 Each tool is characterized by a name and description that specify its functionality, an argument interface, an output schema, and a code implementation.
-Tool developers upload their tools—either with source code or as black-box APIs—to tool platforms such as \texttt{mcpservers}~\citep{mcpservers}, \texttt{mcp.so}~\citep{mcpso}, or \texttt{skillsmp}~\citep{skillsmp}.
+Tool developers upload their tools—either with source code or as black-box APIs—to tool platforms such as \texttt{mcpservers}~\cite{mcpservers}, \texttt{mcp.so}~\cite{mcpso}, or \texttt{skillsmp}~\cite{skillsmp}.
 Users then install tools from these platforms on their local devices, enabling LLM agents to invoke them to complete user-specified tasks.
 This tool ecosystem is rapidly expanding.
-For example, the \texttt{mcp.so} platform has already hosted more than 17K tools developed by a diverse set of contributors since its launch roughly one year ago, while the \texttt{skillsmp} has accumulated more than 100K tools within just several months of its launch.
+For example, the \texttt{mcp.so} platform has already hosted more than 20K tools developed by a diverse set of contributors since its launch roughly one year ago, while the \texttt{skillsmp} has accumulated more than 934K tools within just several months of its launch.

-However, the tool ecosystem is fundamentally vulnerable to \emph{malicious tool attacks}~\citep{shi2025prompt,shi2024optimization,fu2024imprompter}, as illustrated in Figure~\ref{fig:pipeline}.
+However, the tool ecosystem is fundamentally vulnerable to \emph{malicious tool attacks}~\cite{shi2025prompt,shi2024optimization,fu2024imprompter}, as illustrated in Figure~1.
 In such attacks, an attacker develops a malicious tool and uploads it to a tool platform.
-When a user inadvertently installs the malicious tool on their device and an LLM agent selects it to complete a user-specified task, the tool is executed on the user's device and may compromise the user's security and privacy—for example, by exfiltrating sensitive data to the attacker.
+When a user inadvertently installs the malicious tool on their device and an LLM agent selects it to complete a user-specified task, the tool is executed on the user’s device and may compromise the user’s security and privacy—for example, by exfiltrating user credentials to the attacker.
 To carry out a successful end-to-end attack, a malicious tool must satisfy three key conditions: (1) it is installed by users, (2) it is selected by an LLM agent to complete user tasks, and (3) it embeds malicious behavior in its code implementation.

+We note that malicious tools differ fundamentally from traditional malware~\cite{christodorescu2005semantics,yin2007panorama,bayer2009scalable} in both their execution model and attack surface.
+Traditional malware achieves its impact by exploiting system vulnerabilities to execute unauthorized code directly on a device, often bypassing established security boundaries.
+In contrast, malicious tools operate within the agent’s intended execution framework: they are invoked not through exploitation, but because the LLM agent selects them as part of task completion.